ceford/j4xdemos-data-jdocmanual/manuals/user/nl/tags/how-to-use-content-tags-in-joomla.md

 places giving you flexibility to work the way that suits you best.
 This tutorial therefore covers several approaches.

-- Log in to the Administrator Home Dashboard.
-To learn how to do this
-  read:
-  Logging in or out of the Administrator Dashboard.

 ## Considerations

 Before starting, consider the purpose of tags on the website, especially